The rise and fall of “because”

 Then, “because” stopped working.
 We are back in a becauseless world—like and unlike that of our pre-systematic ancestors.

 We have not yet figured out how to live well without becauses.
 Suggestions about how to do that are the goal of Meaningness and Time.
 First, though, I will explain how “because” worked, how it stopped working, and where that leaves us.

-- The question of how systems arose, and how (and whether) they failed, is one of the most important and most debated among historians.
+The question of how systems arose, and how (and whether) they failed, is one of the most extensively debated by historians.
 A careful account, with caveats and footnotes, would be much longer.
 My version may be a “Just So Story,” or fanciful fable.
 I find it illuminates recent events, but you have every right to be skeptical.